shaoshuai-zhang/shaoshuai-zhang.github.io/_pages/about.md

 *   What are the patterns of attention bias and working memory bias in individuals with social anxiety?

-*   How does the visual system process biological and non-biological motion?
+*   How does the visual system process motion and biological motion?

 ***